-In general, you can visit the TPR website without identifying yourself or revealing any personal information.
+In general, you can visit TPR websites without identifying yourself or revealing any personal information.

 However, you may choose to provide us with personally identifiable information.
-Personally identifiable information is information that can be used to identify you, such as your name, email address, telephone number, or similar information.
+Personally identifiable information is information that can be used to identify you, such as your name, email address, or similar information.

-Within the TPR website, you can make requests for information, register to receive materials from us, and in some cases, purchase our products or services.
-The types of personal information collected in these circumstances may include name, location, employment details, education history, contact preferences (including email addresses & telephone number), age, salary range and billing, transaction, and credit card information (including billing address).
+Within the TPR websites, you can make requests for information, register to receive materials from us, schedule introduction calls, and in some cases, purchase our products or services.
+In the case of coaches, you can also use our app to manage and schedule calls with clients.
+The types of personal information collected in these circumstances may include name, location, employment details, education history, contact preferences (including email addresses & telephone number), age, salary range and billing, transaction, calendar availability, and credit card information (including billing address).

 You can be assured that information you provide voluntarily will only be used in connection with your business relationship with TPR.
 We will hold, use and disclose your personally identifiable information for our legitimate business purposes including: